SanghyukChun/kaggle-poker_rule/README.md

 * Feature Extraction: Use only rank and sort them
 * Learning Algorithm: 1-NN
 * Comment:
-  1. This idea is extremly easy but very powerful.
-Need to verify why this feature is powerful.
+  1. This idea is extremly easy but very powerful. ~~Need to verify why this feature is powerful.~~ It is because, in real poker rule, suit of card is not main criteria.
+Even if we ignore suit of cards and order of cards, we only lose Flush and Royal flush which is relatively very small than other hands.
+Then possible permutation of cards are only ( 13 choose 5 - 13 ) = 1274.
+Subtracting 13 is required because there are only 4 same ranks.
+However number of training data is more than 25,000.
+Therefore, with high probability, we can observe whole card permutations if we consider rank of cards only.
+It is also why 1-NN is powerful while 3-NN or 4-NN get worse performance than 1-NN.
+With high probability, we can choose exactly same card permutations in training set.